 Pre-booked private transfers

 A private transfer means a confirmed driver in a known vehicle waiting specifically for your flight.
-The price is set when you book - typically $25-50 USD to most city destinations.
+The price is set when you book, which at an airport with no meters and no tariff is the whole point — it is the only way to know your cost before you land.
 The vehicles are generally newer with reliable air conditioning.

 This is the option most commonly used by visitors connecting to safaris, Zanzibar trips, or high-end hotels.
-The premium over a taxi is about $10-20 USD, and over Uber about $15-30 USD.
+It prices above both a haggled taxi and a ride-hailing fare; get a quote and compare it against the app.

 When each makes sense